blab/cartography/docs/index.md

 The Zika data was curated by Allison Black, with sequences from Genbank and the Bedford Lab.
 Clades were defined by regionally important introductions as well as by reasonable phylogenetic signal in terms of mutations on branches.
 The MERS data was downloaded from [e-life](https://elifesciences.org/download/aHR0cHM6Ly9jZG4uZWxpZmVzY2llbmNlcy5vcmcvYXJ0aWNsZXMvMzEyNTcvZWxpZmUtMzEyNTctZmlnMS1kYXRhNS12My56aXA-/elife-31257-fig1-data5-v3.zip?_hash=YhuQfm%2BGO%2BY6MsWLZB4WrPQvYtSlHOhLnzwnvTaesws%3D), which was split into a Newick tree and Aligned FASTA file. [@dudas_carvalho_rambaut_bedford_2018]

-Clades and host were used in this analysis, as the host of camel and human is also scientifically useful and phylogenetically accurate to the Newick tree.
+Clades and host were used in the MERS analysis, as the hosts, camel and human, are scientifically useful and phylogenetically accurate to the Newick tree.
 The clade assignments were taken from the newick tree created in Gytis' and Bedford's paper [@dudas_carvalho_rambaut_bedford_2018].
 We analyzed Influenza A/h3n2 and Zika by creating a FASTA file of multiple sequence alignments with MAFFT v7.407 [@Katoh2002] via augur align [@Hadfield2018] and phylogenies with IQ-TREE v1.6.10 [@Nguyen2014] via augur tree version 9.0.0.